luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 .. image:: /_static/images/hosts/zero_oak_d.png

-From our testing, RPi Zero was able to provide enough power to the OAK-D without an external power supply (either power jack or Y-adapter).
+From our testing, RPi Zero was able to provide enough power to the OAK-D without an external power supply (either power jack or :ref:`Y-adapter`).

 .. include::  /pages/includes/footer-short.rst